sahithyandev/s2/src/content/docs/program-construction/01-introduction.md

 The above definition is from Grady Booch, James Rumbaugh, and Ivar Jacobson and is a generally accepted one.

+Describes "what" the system should do.
+Can either be defined by functionality or by behaviour.

 ### Non-functional requirements

-A requirement that specifies criteria that can be used to judge the operation of a system.
+Specifies criteria that can be used to judge the operation of a system.
+Describes "how" the system should perform its functions.
 Conveniently identified as _illities_.
 These are subjetive, ambigous and conflicting.

 Examples: